FAQ

 -

 Many students have documented challenges that qualify for reasonable academic accommodations that help them to participate on an equal basis with students who do not have such challenges.
 For information about how to request accommodations, contact the Center for Disability & Access.
-If you need help with requesting accommodations or being evaluated for an accommodation, our Peer Mentors are able to help you get the ball rolling.

 -